- Kuna School District

 - Local television and radio stations will be notified

-- Superintendent or designee will contact individual school administrators and Communication Director
+- The superintendent or designee will contact individual school administrators and the Communication Director.

 - The district will post notifications on the Kuna School District website and social media, and Text Message forums by 5:30 a.m.

 - The following news outlets/stations will be notified: KTVB Channel 7, KBOI Channel 2 etc.

 - Snowfall at a rate of 1 inch or more per hour, where there is accumulation on the roadways and in parking lots.
 A closure recommendation will be given if the snow is not forecast to decrease by 9 a.m.

 - Reports of extremely dangerous driving conditions, such as severe ice, by drivers, security officers, police officers, and road crews will result in a closure recommendation if the situation is not expected to improve by 7 a.m.